-THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE NOMINEES LISTED AND FOR PROPOSALS 2, 3 AND 4.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE NOMINEES LISTED AND FOR PROPOSALS 2 AND 3.
 PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
 PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE \boxtimes

-1. Election of two directors to the class to be elected for a three-year term expiring in 2015.
-Nominees: □ Francis L. McKone □ William P. Tully ☐ FOR ALL NOMINEES ☐ WITHHOLD AUTHORITY FOR ALL NOMINEES
+1. Election of two directors to the class to be elected for a three-year term expiring in 2016.
+Nominees: ☐ Jonathan W. Painter ☐ William A. Rainville ☐ FOR ALL NOMINEES □WITHHOL D AUTHORITY FOR ALL NOMINEES

-Table of Contents ☐ FOR ALL EXCEPT (See instructions below) To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee INSTRUCTIONS: you wish to withhold, as shown here: \square .
+Table of Contents ☐ FOR ALL EXCEPT (See instructions below) INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: \square .
 To approve, by non-binding advisory vote, our executive compensation.
-2. \square ABSTAIN \square FOR ☐ AGAINST To re-approve our annual cash incentive plan. □ FOR ☐ AGAINST □ ABSTAIN To ratify the selection of Ernst & Young LLP as our company's independent registered public accounting firm for 2012. □ FOR ☐ AGAINST \square ABSTAIN 5.
+2. \square FOR \square ABSTAIN ☐ AGAINST To ratify the selection of KPMG LLP as our company's independent registered public accounting firm for 2013.
+3. \square FOR ☐ AGAINST \square ABSTAIN 4.
 In their discretion on such other matters as may properly come before the Meeting.
-The shares represented by this Proxy will be voted FOR all of the nominees listed and FOR Proposals 2, 3 and 4, if no instruction to the contrary is indicated or if no instruction is given.
+The shares represented by this Proxy will be voted FOR all of the nominees listed and FOR Proposals 2 and 3, if no instruction to the contrary is indicated or if no instruction is given.
 Copies of the Notice of Meeting and of the Proxy Statement have been received by the undersigned.
 PLEASE DATE, SIGN AND PROMPTLY RETURN THIS PROXY IN THE ENCLOSED ENVELOPE.
 To change the address on your account, please check the box at right and indicate your new address in the address space above.
-Please note that changes to the registered name(s) on the account may not be submitted via this method. \Box Signature of
+Please note that changes to the registered name(s) on the account may not be submitted